fooyin/fooyin/BUILD.md

 ### Notes for package maintainers

 * The install script above will handle installation of all files needed by fooyin following the typical Linux FHS.
-For non-standard installations outside of this hierarchy, turn off `INSTALL_FHS` and point `CMAKE_INSTALL_PREFIX` to the desired location.
+For non-standard installations outside of this hierarchy, turn off `INSTALL_FHS`.